OCA/stock-logistics-workflow/stock_picking_variable_qty/README.rst

 Handle variable done quantity in multi-step deliveries.

+When enabled on an operation type, the quantity actually processed on a move is propagated to its chained destination moves.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.